 Vice Chair Margaret Hopkins

-Margaret Hopkins became a Trustee four years ago and is also a member of the Finance and Investment Committee and a Director of the Hospice Promotions Company.
+Margaret Hopkins is a member of the Finance and Investment Committee and a Director of the Hospice Promotions Company.
 She worked as a Teacher and then an Advisor with the CAB followed by extensive work in the voluntary sector.
 Her Father was cared for at the Hospice and this was a major influence when she joined the Hospice Fundraising Dept in 1999, working there until her retirement in 2006.
 She also enjoys golf and travel when not actively involved in caring for her grandchildren.